-Access Control (IAM)section of your storage account, assign Storage Blob Data Reader role to the app registration that you have created in the third step.
+Access Control (IAM)section of your storage account, assign the Storage Blob Data Reader role to the app registration you created in the third step.

 To register the application in the App registration section, you need to have assigned roles with permission for the Azure Blob Storage Reader.

 - Authorization is currently only possible using OAuth2.